 Copper Creek Trail

 A friend recently suggested Lightning Peak in the Olympic Mountains.
 So today, we came here after yesterday’s lowkey outing in north Sound.
-We started hiking on a sunny morning.
+We left the empty trailhead on what would be a sunny day ahead.

-Soon, we walked through the lush old-growth forest.
-After crossing Cooper Creek to the north side, the trail climbed steeply.
-Then it was a sustained elevation gain for the next mile.
+Soon, we walked through the relatively flat, lush old-growth forest in sun rays.
+After crossing Cooper Creek to the north side, the trail suddenly climbed steeply.
+Then the elevation gain stayed steady for the next mile.

 See more trip photos here.